 Does Saint Francis Provide high quality, safe care?

 Absolutely!
-Saint Francis Medical Center earned an ‘A’ from the Leapfrog Group’s Fall 2018 Hospital Safety Grade.
+Saint Francis Medical Center has repeatedly earned an ‘A’ Safety Grade from the Leapfrog Group.
 The designation recognizes Saint Francis’ efforts in protecting patients from harm and meeting the highest safety standards in the United States.
 The Leapfrog Group is a national organization committed to improving healthcare quality and safety for consumers.
 The Safety Grade assigns an A, B, C, D or F grade to hospitals across the country based on their performance in preventing medical errors, infections and other harmful conditions.

 Do Saint Francis’ total charges represent my personal out of pocket costs?

 Most government payers provide what is known as “fixed payments,” meaning that regardless of what Saint Francis “charges” for a service, the cost to the payer and the cost to the patient are not impacted by the total charge.
 It is always best to obtain a personal out of pocket estimate from our patient financial services department.

 Example: As of November 2018 Medicare pays Saint Francis Medical Center $55.77 for a 2-view chest x-ray.
 This means that no matter what Saint Francis “charges” for this x-ray, Medicare only pays or contractually allows this fixed payment.
 Anything charged above $55.77 is adjusted off to what is called a “contractual adjustment.”
 The difference is not billed to the patient or insurance company.
 We will explain contractual adjustments more in detail below.

 A contractual adjustment is a discount amount provided to patients that carry insurance coverage with which Saint Francis has a contract or agreement.
 These discounts are provided to encourage patients to seek care at “in-network” facilities and physicians.